buidler-labs/hashgraph-venin-docs/src.docs/markdown/introduction.md

 ## The drive

-As any good-striving, long-lasting, endeavour, we are using Strato to hopefully fuel everything that we, here at [Buidler Labs](https://buidlerlabs.com/), build on Hedera.
+As any good-striving, long-lasting, endeavour, we are using Venin to hopefully fuel everything that we, here at [Buidler Labs](https://buidlerlabs.com/), build on Hedera.
 Our Hedera portfolio currently consists of:

 - [FileCoin-Hedera Grant](https://github.com/taskbar-team/hedera-filecoin-devgrant) - a development grant used to put the foundations of [MyTaskbar](https://mytaskbar.io/) v2, the more decentralized version
 - [HeadStarter](https://headstarter.org) - the first Hedera IDO platform